RafqaHaddad1/DesignPatterns/README.md

 ### E. Memento

 ---------------------------------------

-Certainly!
  The **Memento Design Pattern** is a behavioral pattern that allows you to save and restore an object's internal state without revealing its implementation details.
 Here's how it works:

 1. **Components of the Memento Design Pattern**:
     - **Originator**: Responsible for creating and managing the state of an object.
 It can set and get the object's state and create Memento objects to store its state.
 The Originator communicates directly with the Memento to create snapshots of its state and restore from them.